-- 9.1 Marks 1, 2S and 2P will be orange inflatable tetrahedrons. - 9.2 The windward offset marks will be orange balls.
+- 9.1 Mark 1 will be an orange inflatable tetrahedron.
+Marks 2S, 2P and the leeward gate marks for the Maxi 72 and GC32 classes will be orange inflatable cylinders. - 9.2 The windward offset marks will be orange balls.